hashxim/hconMD/Work_MD/Dunning-Kruger Effect.md

 ==Dunning has pointed out that the very knowledge and skills necessary to be good at a task are the exact same qualities that a person needs to recognize that they are not good at that task.
 So if a person lacks those abilities, they remain not only bad at that task but ignorant to their own inability.==

+## Inability to Recognize lack of Skill and Mistakes
+Deficits in skill and expertise create a two-pronged problem.
+First, these deficits cause people to perform poorly in the domain in which they are incompetent.
+Secondly, their erroneous and deficient knowledge makes them unable to recognize their mistakes.

 [Note#Footer|Footer]

 ---